borisrorsvort/simple-portfolio/_posts/2017-04-23-a-simple-notes-system-with-markdown-atom-dropbox.md

 Since my child is born, I realised many things.
 And one of them is how much time and energy are precious resources.
 For example, you don’t get to have so much time anymore to take care of you digital life.
 This can potentially have bad consequences.

-And as thing starts to pile up like disorganised notes, unsorted pictures,… you start growing a fear that at some point, something is gonna happen and some things will get lost.
-If you’re using 3rd party software or services, one of these things could be that the service shuts down and you need to transfer it to something else.
+And as things start to pile up like disorganised notes, unsorted pictures,… you start growing a fear that at some point, something is gonna happen and some things will get lost.
+If you’re using 3rd party softwares or services, one of these things could be due to one of the services shuting down and suddenly you need to transfer all the files to somewhere else.

 <blockquote>
 <p>So the challenge is to find systems to organise you life that are <strong>portable</strong>, easy &amp; <strong>enjoyable</strong> to use and that don’t require too much <strong>maintenance</strong>.</p>
 </blockquote>

-As I have less time to take care of all that, I try to simplify all my processes and think about how can it survive the years.
+As I have less time to take care of all that, I try to simplify all my processes and think about how can they can survive the years.

 By the way, this is quite hard for me as I’m quite a «tool freak».